postmates/PMHTTP/README.md

 * Also expand nested `URLQueryItem`s in parameters.
 The resulting parameter uses dictionary syntax (`"foo[bar]"`).
 * Change the type signature of the Obj-C parse methods that take handlers to make the error parameter non-optional.
 This is technically a breaking change for Swift, but this API is intended for Obj-C and nobody should be calling it from Swift code, and in Obj-C it's not a breaking change.
 * Provide a callback that can be used for session-level authentication challenges.
 This can be used to implement SSL pinning using something like [TrustKit](https://github.com/datatheorem/TrustKit).
+* Fix a small memory leak when retrying tasks.

 #### v2.0.1 (2017-01-05)